federicazoe/gradetools/README.md

 4. [Extended gradetools Capability: Assignments on GitHub](https://federicazoe.github.io/gradetools/articles/d-extended-capability-github.html): This vignette is only relevant for assignments that are on GitHub.
 5. [Comprehensive example of grading with gradetools](https://federicazoe.github.io/gradetools/articles/e-comprehensive-example.html): This is a showcase of most of gradetools' capabilities.

+## Workshop

+You can watch <a href="https://www.youtube.com/watch?v=ECI4CzkUqak" target="_blank"> this tutorial </a> to learn more about what gradetools was created for and how to use it.

 ## Installation